 1937 – Emil Baur pioneered the solid oxide fuel cell.

-2019 – Nicholas Farandos, Matthew Dawson, Jin Dawson, and David Hall applied for a patent on the eXERO™ Process4].
+2019 – Nicholas Farandos, Matthew Dawson, Jin Dawson, and David Hall applied for a patent on the eXERO™ technology platform].

-Utility Global, Inc., headquartered in Houston, Texas, is the only sustainable hydrogen company pioneering the eXERO™ Process to rapidly unlock a beyond-net-zero low carbon future.
-Initial commercial applications of the eXERO™ Process have targeted hydrogen production from waste gas streams using the H2GenTM product.
-With the technical and economic advantages cited, the eXERO™ Process can economically convert a number of waste gas streams to high purity hydrogen, including:
+Utility Global, Inc., headquartered in Houston, Texas, is the only sustainable hydrogen company pioneering the eXERO™ technology platform to rapidly unlock a beyond-net-zero low carbon future.
+Initial commercial applications of the eXERO™ technology platform have targeted hydrogen production from waste gas streams using the H2GenTM product.
+With the technical and economic advantages cited, the eXERO™ technology platform can economically convert a number of waste gas streams to high purity hydrogen, including: